samueladamsonline/Lorti-UI-TBC/README.md

 Twitch: SinopeTV

 To install directory from GitHub:
-- Click Download ZIP from the Code submenu.
+- Click Download ZIP from the Code submenu
-- Rename the zip file from Lorti-UI-master.zip to Lorti-UI.zip.
+- Rename the zip file from Lorti-UI-TBC-master.zip to Lorti-UI-TBC.zip
 - Unzip to <WoW directory>/Interface/AddOns/Lorti-UI-TBC

 Make sure you haven't accidently nested folders.
 Files such as config.lua and README.md should be located at <WoW directory>/Interface/AddOns/Lorti-UI-TBC/config.lua and <WoW directory>/Interface/AddOns/Lorti-UI-TBC/README.md respectively.